Petrzlen/playground/scraping/docs/oecd.md

 This `oecd` driver essentially implements a subset of [OECD's documentation](https://data.oecd.org/api/sdmx-json-documentation/).
 If you familiar with `pandas`, you should prefer to use [pandaSDMX](https://pandasdmx.readthedocs.io/en/v1.0/) or learn it.
 It supports many more SDMX data sources than OECD.

+They have a LOT of data on these countries.
+E.g. checkout [granularity on GDP](https://stats.oecd.org/Index.aspx?DatasetCode=SNA_TABLE1) and the list of datasets on the right.

 ## Known limitation and implementation details (copied from OECD spec)
 * Must be `https`
 * Only anonymous queries are supported, there is no authentication